ThaCheeseBun/PwnGPS-app/README.md

 # DISCALIMER
 Early access software AND my first time making an Android app so BUGS WILL OCCUR, please report your findings.

+# Requirements
+- Android 11 or newer (more compatibility planned).

 # Installation
 - Download latest apk from releases and install.
 - Grant required permissions.